 Once the design concepts and fabrics were selected, the next stage was testing the patterns and refining the fit for each child.
 I used leftover lycra from previous leotard projects to create test garments, which allowed me to experiment with sizing adjustments and construction techniques without risking the final fabrics.

 The base pattern was Jalie 3349, which provides clear instructions for adjusting proportions.
-Using those guidelines, I adapted the pattern for each child individually:
+Using these guidelines, I adapted the pattern for each child individually:

-Daughters: One is tall and slim, the other shorter with a different body shape.
-Small adjustments ensured comfortable fit and full movement.
+One is tall and slim, while the other is shorter with a different body shape.
+Small adjustments were made to ensure a comfortable fit and full range of movement for each.

-Son: Drawing on experience from knitting his jumpers as a toddler, I lengthened the torso of his rashie to suit his longer torso and shorter legs.
-This ensured the rash vest stayed in place during swimming and provided better coverage.
+Drawing on previous experience from knitting his jumpers as a toddler, I lengthened the torso of his rash vest to suit his longer torso and shorter legs.
+This ensured the garment stayed in place during swimming and provided improved coverage.

 Testing with scrap fabric also allowed me to refine seam placement, check stretch and recovery, and confirm sizing adjustments before cutting into the final fabrics.